Daenorth/KeyPick-RCM/README.md

 Unofficial Repo
 =
-This repository is just a clone of [shchmue](https://github.com/shchmue)'s DMCA'd Lockpick_RCM repository with keys updated from the [Atmosphere](<https://github.com/Atmosphere-NX/Atmosphere>) repository
+This repository is just a clone of [shchmue](https://github.com/shchmue)'s DMCA'd Lockpick_RCM repository with keys updated from the [Atmosphere](<https://github.com/Atmosphere-NX/Atmosphere>) repository and project renamed to distance itself a abit further from the DMCA'd project.